awsdocs/aws-systems-manager-user-guide/doc_source/sysman-doc-syntax.md

 Required: No

 **parameters**
 A structure that defines the parameters the document accepts\.
-For parameters that you reference often, we recommend that you store those parameters in Parameter Store, a capability of AWS Systems Manager, and then reference them\.
-You can reference `String` and `StringList` Parameter Store parameters in this section of a document\.
-You can't reference `SecureString` Parameter Store parameters in this section of a document\.
-You can reference a Parameter Store parameter using the following format:
+For parameters that you use often, we recommend that you store those parameters in Parameter Store, a capability of AWS Systems Manager\.
+Then, you can define parameters in your document that reference Parameter Store parameters as their default value\.
+To reference a Parameter Store parameter, use the following syntax\.

 ```
 {{ssm:parameter-name}}
 ```
+You can use a parameter that references a Parameter Store parameter the same way as any other document parameters\.
+In the following example, the default value for the `commands` parameter is the Parameter Store parameter `myShellCommands`\.
+By specifying the `commands` parameter as a `runCommand` string, the document runs the commands stored in the `myShellCommands` parameter\.

 ```
-AMI:
+---
+schemaVersion: '2.2'
+description: runShellScript with command strings stored as Parameter Store parameter
+parameters:
+  commands:
-  type: String
+    type: StringList
-  description: "(Optional) The AMI to use when launching the instance."
+    description: "(Required) The commands to run on the instance."
-  default: "{{ssm:/aws/service/list/ami-windows-latest}}"
+    default: "{{ ssm:myShellCommands }}"
+mainSteps:
+- action: aws:runShellScript
+  name: runShellScriptDefaultParams
+  inputs:
+    runCommand:
+    - "{{ commands }}"
 ```

 ```
+{
+    "schemaVersion": "2.2",
+    "description": "runShellScript with command strings stored as Parameter Store parameter",
+    "parameters": {
-"AMI": {
+      "commands": {
-  "type": "String",
+        "type": "StringList",
-  "description": "(Optional) The AMI to use when launching the instance.",
+        "description": "(Required) The commands to run on the instance.",
-  "default": "{{ssm:/aws/service/list/ami-windows-latest}}"
+        "default": "{{ ssm:myShellCommands }}"
       }
+    },
+    "mainSteps": [
+      {
+        "action": "aws:runShellScript",
+        "name": "runShellScriptDefaultParams",
+        "inputs": {
+            "runCommand": [
+              "{{ commands }}"
+          ]
+        }
+      }
+    ]
+  }
+}
 ```
+You can reference `String` and `StringList` Parameter Store parameters in the `parameters` section of your document\.
+You can't reference `SecureString` Parameter Store parameters\.
 For more information about Parameter Store, see [AWS Systems Manager Parameter Store](systems-manager-parameter-store.md)\.
 Type: Structure
 The `parameters` structure accepts the following fields and values: